nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 4. The system should be able to scale to accommodate a growing number of users (teachers, TAs, students) without requiring significant reengineering.
 5. The platform should have a clean, intuitive user interface that allows new users to complete basic tasks (like searching for a student) with minimal training.
 6. Any search query should return results within 1 second for up to 10,000 student records.
+7. Product should be for a single user.
+8. The data should be stored locally and should be in a human editable text file.
+9. The software should work without requiring an installer.

 *{More to be added}*